coreos/rpm-ostree/docs/manual/treefile.md

    Example: `"add-files": [["bar", "/bar"], ["foo", "/foo"]]`

  * `tmp-is-dir`: boolean, optional: Defaults to `false`.
-By default, rpm-ostree creates symlink `/tmp` → `/sysroot/tmp`.
-   It's more flexible to leave it as a directory (systemd will mount it), and further, we don't want to encourage `/sysroot` to be writable.
+By default, rpm-ostree creates symlink `/tmp` → `sysroot/tmp`.
+When set to `true`, `/tmp` will be a regular directory, which allows the `systemd` unit `tmp.mount` to mount it as `tmpfs`.
+It's more flexible to leave it as a directory, and further, we don't want to encourage `/sysroot` to be writable.
+For host system composes, we recommend turning this on;
-   For host system composes, we recommend turning this on; it's left off by default to ease the transition.
+   it's left off by default to ease the transition.

 Experimental options
 --------